TrevorAlspach/InstaClone/README.md

 # Project 3 - *Insta Clone Pt 2*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**Insta Clone** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **9** hours spent in total